 Regardless of what method you used to import the template, you will be presented with the following screen, once it has loaded/imported.

-From the Analytics Setup page above, copy the OData URL (1 in the image) into the Tugger URL in the image below.
+From the Report Credentials page above, copy the OData URL (1 in the image above) into the Tugger URL in the image below.

 Then click Load.

-...
-After a few moments, a Refresh dialogue will appear.
+… After a few moments, an OData feed dialogue appears.

 If this is the first time you are importing into Power BI Desktop (or if you have Regenerated the Credentials, the how-to is here, but is not needed for this installation and setup) the OData feed dialogue will pop up.